KafiH/CYGroupProject/readMe.md

 ### Quiz:
 * A quiz will appear at the end of each module to help our users visualize their progress.
 The badges represent their understanding of what they have retained.
-* It is important to note that users will be able to progress through the modules regardless of receiving a passing grade.
+* It is important to note that players will be able to progress through the modules regardless of receiving a passing grade.

 ### Profile:
 Each profile will reflect user progress, as well as their growing specializations as they progress through the curriculum.